cern-eos/eos/doc/using/tokens.rst

 .. _tokens:

-Using Eos Tokens for Authorization
+Using EOS Tokens for Authorization
 ==================================

 We provide a generic EOS mechanism to delegate permissions to a token bearer with s.c.
 EOS tokens.